multiplealiases/multiplealiases.github.io/_drafts/linux-linux-vm-root-on-nfs.md

 flock(1) is a util-linux invention.
 It doesn't need to conform to prior standards because it *is* its own standard.

-So why are there 2 names for the same flag?
+Why are there 2 names for the same flag?
 Why *is* there even a flag for default behavior?
 </aside>